EtchedPixels/EmulatorKit/README.md

 With the right options and ROM image you can also boot CP/M on it via the emulated compact flash adapter.
 This corresponds to the RC2014 with the switchable ROM, 64K RAM card, ACIA card and Compact Flash card.

-SIO is not yet fully functional.
+In 512K mode the emulator can run the ROMWBW 512K image for the RC2014 system providing an SIO is selected.
+With ACIA it crashes for reasons not yet understood.

 # To get actual hardware see